rigdev/docs/docs/auth/reset-password.md

 ## Implementation
 ### 1. Send Reset Password Link
 To send a reset password template, you can utilize the `SendPasswordReset` endpoint.
-Make the API call with your `ApiKey` and the user's `Identifier`.
+Make the API call with your `ProjectId` and the user's `Identifier`.
 The available identifiers include usernames, emails, and phone numbers.
 Make sure to include one of these fields when calling the client:

 <Tabs>
 <TabItem value="go" label="Golang SDK">